Ascension Via Christi St. Francis

 Wichita, KS 67214

 Our program is a medium-sized, ACGME accredited residency with five residents per year.
 We have an excellent transitional year that includes experiences in critical care, surgery, emergency medicine, internal medicine, cardiology, nephrology and other elective rotations.
 To prepare interns for anesthesia, we incorporate a block of perioperative medicine in the second half of the year.
 During this rotation, they learn how to perform anesthesia focused preoperative evaluations and optimize patients for surgery.
 The last block of the intern year involves an intense immersion on an anesthesiology rotation during which all five interns rotate together.
 In addition to learning how to begin performing clinical anesthesia, they receive a crash course in basic anesthesia principles taught by their senior colleagues and attendings.
 This experience allows them to enter the CA-1 year feeling very confident.

 The CA-1 year includes four months of general anesthesia rotations, an ICU rotation, a research rotation, and a combination of specialty rotations in the second half of the year including difficult airway management, post anesthesia care, acute pain, pediatric anesthesia, obstetric anesthesia and introduction to cardiovascular anesthesia.
 During the research rotation, residents have dedicated time to work with Dr. Lee, our research Ph.D., to prepare a case for presentation at the Midwest Anesthesia Resident Conference.
 Residents can also initiate a research project or join a research project already in progress.
 The majority of our research is clinical in nature, but bench research is an option due to our relationship with the local university.
-This month is also used for completion of the Institute for Healthcare Improvement module on patient safety and quality improvement.
-Since the new ABA board examination process involves the Basic Exam during the CA-1 year, I organize the didactic schedule to create directed study time for them during the two weeks prior to the exam.
+This rotation is also used for completion of the Institute for Healthcare Improvement module on patient safety and quality improvement.
+Since the new ABA board examination process involves the Basic Exam during the CA-1 year, I organize the didactic schedule to create directed study time for them during the week prior to the exam.